dansholds/grapple-comps-min/content/posts/10923-ascension-grappling-championships-agc-5-connecticut.md

  Athletes may stay in their current weight class, make weight, and receive the 1st place medal for the division.
-Please note: Option #1 is the default option if athletes do not respond to [email protected] by 5 PM (event local time) before the” Athlete Correction Deadline”.
+Please note- Option #1 is the default option if athletes do not respond to [email protected] by 5 PM (event local time) before the” Athlete Correction Deadline”.